adafruit/circuitpython-org/_blinka/orange_pi_plus_2e.md

   - 40-pin GPIO
 ---

-What’s Orange Pi PC？
+What's Orange Pi Plus 2E？
-It’s an open-source single-board computer.
+It's an open-source single-board computer.
 It can run Android 4.4 , Ubuntu, Debian Image, it uses the AllWinner H3 SoC, and has 2GB DDR3 SDRAM

+What can I do with Orange Pi Plus 2E?
+Build…
+A computer
+A wireless server
+Games
+Music and sounds
+HD video
+A speaker
+Android
+Scratch
+Pretty much anything else, because Orange Pi Plus 2E is open source

+Who's it for?
+Orange Pi Plus 2E is for anyone who wants to start creating with technology – not just consuming it.
+It's a simple, fun, useful tool that you can use to start taking control of the world around you.

 - H3 Quad-core Cortex-A7 H.265/HEVC 4K
 - Mali400MP2 GPU @600MHz